 - Draw markings or pin appliques on fabric to obtain variations in design.

-Sewing Machine Operators state the following job skills are important in their day-to-day work.
+When polled, Sewing Machine Operators say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.